d-abarca/swapi-code-challenge/README.md

   - Display such results to the user so that user can click in a person and gather more data
   - Consume People, Films, and Starships information in SWAPI depending on person that user clicked on Front End
   - Display such results in the main screen
+  - Any additional testing and/our UI improvement (State manager, loading screen and event handling) will be considered

 # Documentation for 3rd Party API